Node.js security patches land Jan 7. The rebuild will hurt you.

 Do this before the release date, not while everyone refreshes the Node blog and your change calendar fills up.
 The maintainers delayed this drop to avoid holiday chaos, which means your org will probably patch the first week back when traffic and meetings both spike.

+Pick a patch SLA now.
 If you wait until release day to define “patch within X hours,” you already lost the argument.

-- Pre-warm caches: warm your CI runners and dependency caches, or your rollout window becomes “waiting for compilers” time.
+latest.
+Build canaries off a pinned digest so you can reproduce a good build after the patch drops. - Pre-warm caches: warm your CI runners and dependency caches, or your rollout window becomes “waiting for compilers” time.

 Canary plan (the minimum that works)